PiotrJander/dl-labs/README.md

 * so my batch can be at most 20 images
 * or ten images with single augmentation

-very simple: use batches of ten with one augmentation no need to reverse augmentations in train, so pick at random

-* idea: summary for each image sep, summary in

-or just write all images to one summary of same name but graph is constructed when we run a session!
+very simple
+TODO start with batches of 20, without augmentation  for validation TODO similarly, no augmentation for train

 TODO observe loss function plot, maybe log
 TODO maybe one augmentation